crypto-chassis/ccapi/README.md

 * A header-only C++ library for streaming public market data directly from cryptocurrency exchanges (i.e. the connections are between your server and the exchange server without anything in-between).
 * Code closely follows Bloomberg's API: https://www.bloomberg.com/professional/support/api-library/.
 * It is ultra fast thanks to very careful optimizations: move semantics, regex optimization, locality of reference, lock contention minimization, etc.
-* Supported exchanges: coinbase, gemini, kraken, bitstamp, bitfinex, bitmex.
+* Supported exchanges: coinbase, gemini, kraken, bitstamp, bitfinex, bitmex, binance-us, binance, binance-futures, huobi, okex.
 * To spur innovation and industry collaboration, this library is open for use by the public without cost.
 Follow us on https://medium.com/@cryptochassis and our publication on https://medium.com/open-crypto-market-data-initiative.
 * For historical data, see https://github.com/crypto-chassis/cryptochassis-api-docs.
 * Since symbol normalization is a tedious task, you can choose to use a reference file at https://marketdata-e0323a9039add2978bf5b49550572c7c-public.s3.amazonaws.com/supported_exchange_instrument_subscription_data.csv.gz which we frequently update.